Bird with a pencild– how to find a trustworthy bird sitter for a stress-free trip

 These questions are designed to help you gauge the sitter's expertise and ensure they are a good fit for your bird's specific needs.

-Why References Matter When Choosing a Parrot Sitter
+Why References Matter When Choosing a Bird Sitter

 Experience: